Cantharellus formosus

 Cantharellus formosus, commonly known as the Pacific golden chanterelle, is a fungus native to the Pacific Northwest region of North America.
 It is a member of the genus Cantharellus along with other popular edible chanterelles.
-It was distinguished from the similar C. cibarius of Europe in the 1990s.
+It was distinguished from C. cibarius in the 1990s.
 It is orange to yellow, meaty and funnel-shaped.
-On the underside of the smooth cap, it has gill-like ridges that run down onto its stipe, which tapers down seamlessly from the cap.
+On the underside of the smooth cap, it has gill-like ridges that run down onto its stipe, which tapers down from the cap.
 The false gills often have a pinkish hue.
 It has a mild, sweet odor.
-It is solitary to gregarious in coniferous forests, fruiting from July to December.

-The Pacific golden chanterelle is the most important commercially harvested Cantharellus species in the Pacific Northwest.
-This chanterelle has been designated Oregon's state mushroom, due to its economic value and abundance.
+It appears solitary to gregarious in coniferous forests, from July to December.
+It is a choice edible mushroom and Oregon's state mushroom.